-Here, we discuss the obligors which are independent from the economic index $y_t$.
-The PD of the oblogors is $p''$ and the distribution is the continuous uniform distribution from 0 to 1 $\eta(0,1)$.
-The obligors which are affected by the economic index $y$ are group 1 and those which are not affected are group 2. $G(y)$ corresponds to the conditional default probability as
+Here, we consider the obligors that are independent of the economic index $y_t$.
+The PD of the obligors is $p''$ and the distribution is a continuous uniform distribution from 0 to 1 $\eta(0,1)$.
+The obligors which are affected by the economic index $y$ are in group 1 and those which are not affected are in group 2. $G(y)$ corresponds to the conditional default probability as

-where the ratio of group 1 is $a$ and $z$ is the uniform distribution.
+where the ratio of group 1 is $a$, and $z$ is the uniform distribution.